Introduction

 If you have damage Cornice in your Property:

-1. Take a digital photo of the damaged Cornice with your Camara or Phone then go to our Upload photos page or you can email it to us, along with the amount required, we will be able to give you a costing for the work
+1. Upload a photo showing the damage with your Smartphone then go to our Upload photos page or if you prefer, email us at sales@ukplaster.com with the amount required, we will get back with a costing for the work

 Or:

-2. Saw cut through near your damaged cornice, slide a piece of paper or card up through the cut, then carefully using a pencil trace the contour marking the ceiling and wall edge on your template, fax or post it, we will give you an instant quote for the job
+2. Saw through a section near your damaged cornice, slide a piece of paper or card up through the cut, then carefully using a pencil trace the contour marking the ceiling and wall edge on your template, post it to the address at the footer of page, we will instantly send a quote.

 Click Photo to go to Upload photos page